 Dickens applied his unique power of observation to the city in which he spent most of his life.
 He routinely walked the city streets, 10 or 20 miles at a time, and his descriptions of nineteenth century London allow readers to experience the sights, sounds, and smells of the old city.
-This ability to immerse the reader into time and place sets the perfect stage for Dickens to weave his fiction.

 Victorian London was the largest, most spectacular city in the world.
 While Britain was experiencing the Industrial Revolution, its capital was both reaping the benefits and suffering the consequences.
 In 1800 the population of London was around a million souls.
 That number would swell to 4.5 million by 1880.
 While fashionable areas like Regent and Oxford streets were growing in the west, new docks supporting the city's place as the world's trade center were being built in the east.
 Perhaps the biggest impact on the growth of London was the coming of the railroad in the 1830s which displaced thousands and accelerated the expansion of the city.